In the course, participants will:

 - examine why social justice is not often addressed in chemistry classrooms

-- develop and enact a phenomenon-based lesson sequence with social justice framing
+- develop and enact phenomenon-based classroom activities with social justice framing

 - develop a community of practice with like-minded teachers

-Keywords: chemistry, social justice, lesson study, phenomena, teams, instructional sequence, instructional design
+Keywords: chemistry, social justice, phenomena, teams, lesson design, instructional design, NGSS

 Sara Dozier is a Ph.D. student in Curriculum and Teacher Education at Stanford University where she studies how to create a window into student sense-making about natural phenomena.
 As a high school teacher, she sought to create authentic and equitable opportunities for her students to reignite their wonder and creativity as they explored the world though a scientific lens.
 While leading professional learning, she seeks to inspire and empower teachers of science to create learning experiences that are meaningful for their students and context.
 Sara earned a B.A. in Molecular, Cellular, and Developmental Biology from the University of California, Santa Cruz and an M.S. in Biological Science from the University of California, San Diego.
 In addition to teaching high school, she worked as a biological researcher and as a science coordinator at the Alameda County Office of Education.